kuprinak/Picea_glauca_ITS2/Raw_Growth_Data/README.md

-### These files are the dataset on tree ring width from previous studies.
+### These files are the comprehensive tree-ring dataset from previous studies.

 > [!TIP]
 > Interior Alaska: FB.rwl, Bluff_Fairbanks.rwl